 Dick Whittington (1993) added a marquee to the front of the Parish Hall for more foyer space.
 Raised £900: 4 shows

-Jack and the Beanstalk (1996) raised over £2,000, with a big giant and a lively beanstalk.
-Parish Hall: run increased to 6 shows
+Jack and The Beanstalk (1996) raised £2,000, with a big giant and a lively beanstalk.
+Parish Hall: increased to 6 shows

-George and the Dragon (1997) raised over £2,000, most given in memory of Penny Young, a long-time supporter.
+George and The Dragon (1997) raised £2,000, most given in memory of Penny Young, a long-time supporter.
 Parish Hall: 6 shows

-Sleeping Beauty (1999), the first Cooper School Panto, sold just under 900 seats.
-Raised £2,300: run reduced to 5 shows but the venue was twice the size
+Sleeping Beauty (1999), the first at The Cooper School, sold just under 900 seats.
+Raised £2,400: 5 shows but the venue had twice the capacity

-Ethel and the Pirate King (2004) was an original story and original script, that used an almost entirely digital set projected onto a back cloth.
-Raised £3,500: run increased to 6 shows
+Ethel and The Pirate King (2004) was an original script and story, with an almost entirely digital set.
+Raised £3,600: increased to 6 shows

-The Adventures of Sinbad (2008) The Rappin’ Rasta Oyster (Simon Turner) won the special effects award from Oxfordshire Drama Network (ODN).
-Raised £4,000: 6 shows
+The Adventures of Sinbad (2008) won Oxfordshire Drama Network (ODN) Special Effects Award for The Rappin’ Rasta Oyster (Simon Turner).
+Raised £3,950: 6 shows

 Rumpelstiltskin (2010) spun straw to gold and won another ODN award.
 Over 1,000 tickets sold.
 Raised £3,150: 6 shows

-Beauty and The Beast (2012) largest cast and band (53), largest audience (over 93%), largest number of costumes, and most money raised.
-Main donations were made in memory of Martyn Beard, a stalwart of 16 Pantos.
+Beauty and The Beast (2012) broke records for audience, cast, and money.
+A major donation was made in memory of Martyn Beard, a stalwart of 16 Pantos.
 1,174 tickets sold.
-Raised £4,800: 6 shows.
+Raised £4,815: 6 shows

-The Little Mermaid (2014) The 20th Martin Evans script, featuring undersea scenes, a storm and shipwreck, a truly wicked witch, three suitable girls and their mother, and a love story to warm your heart.
-More records fell, selling virtually 100% of all seats (1310) and raising £5,300.
-6 shows
+The Little Mermaid (2014), the 20th Martin Evans script featured a storm on stage, undersea scenes, and a passionate love story.
+More records fell, selling almost 100% of seats and raising £5,300: 6 shows

 Celia and Martin Evans receive the traditional gifts from a grateful cast and crew on Dick Whittington – their 20th Pantomime.